 - Antibody-drug conjugates: Expanding the use of antibody-drug conjugates, which combine monoclonal antibodies with chemotherapy drugs to precisely target cancer cells while reducing harm to healthy tissues.

-- Treatment of hereditary breast cancer: Discovering new ways to treat women with hereditary breast cancer, since they have a higher chance of the cancer recurring.
+- Treatment of hereditary breast cancer: Discovering new ways to treat women with hereditary breast cancer, since they have a higher chance of cancer recurrence.

-- Countering of cancer resistance: Finding new treatment options when breast cancer becomes resistant to current treatments.
+- Countering cancer resistance: Finding new treatment options when breast cancer becomes resistant to current treatments.

-While these research areas show great promise, they can only help health plan members if they are connected to the most appropriate new treatment options.
-Dr. Peter WT Pisters, president of MD Anderson Cancer Center, one of the most prestigious cancer centers in the world, says about one in five cancer patients may be getting the wrong treatment.
+Even the most promising new treatments can only improve outcomes if members are connected to the right ones.
+Dr. Peter WT Pisters, president of MD Anderson Cancer Center, one of the most prestigious cancer centers in the world, says approximately one in five cancer patients may be getting the wrong treatment.

 That’s far too many people not receiving the most effective care.

 Part of the challenge is that research is changing so rapidly.
-The National Comprehensive Cancer Network (NCCN), a nonprofit alliance of 33 leading cancer centers—and the gold standard in patient care, research and education—updated its clinical guidelines more than 200 times8 in the past year alone, including several changes regarding breast cancer.
+The National Comprehensive Cancer Network (NCCN) — a nonprofit alliance of 33 leading cancer centers — and the gold standard in patient care, research and education — updated its clinical guidelines more than 200 times in the past year alone, including several related to breast cancer.

 In such a dynamic environment, it’s critical to have tools that assist practicing physicians in effectively using the latest evidence-based treatment guidelines.
-The EviCore by Evernorth® medical oncology solution utilizes a highly advanced and dynamic clinical decision-support (CDS) tool that helps providers quickly identify the most appropriate treatment options based on each patient’s unique clinical situation and the most up-to-date evidence.
+EviCore by Evernorth’s medical oncology solution uses a highly advanced and dynamic clinical decision-support (CDS) tool that helps providers quickly identify the most appropriate treatment options based on each patient’s unique clinical situation and the most up-to-date evidence.